Speech and Language

 Medical Problems that often make it difficult for children to communicate clearly:

 - Hearing impairment

 - Swallowing disorders

-A certain amount of disfluency between the ages of 2 1/2 – 5 is generally considered to be within the normal developmental sequence.
-However, if struggling behavior is present, with repetitions occurring at the beginning and middle of sentences, or sounds prolonged more than 2 seconds, a referral may be warranted.
+A certain amount of disfluency between the ages of 2 ½ and 5 is within the normal developmental sequence.
+However, if struggling behavior is present, with repetitions occurring at the beginning and middle of sentences or sounds prolonged more than 2 seconds, this pattern may warrant a referral.

 Adapted from: www.asha.org

 When your child begins speech and language therapy at Communication Corner and More, our Speech-Language Pathologists will work with them one-on-one, in a small group or in the classroom to help them with their specific needs.
 While no two speech therapies are alike, our Speech-Language Pathologists use various strategies, including:

 - Language activities: Your child and their Speech-Language Pathologist may play, talk or use pictures and books to stimulate language development.
 During your child’s session, their therapist may also model the correct pronunciation of words and use repetition to build speech and language skills.

 - Articulation therapy: If your child needs help articulating words, their therapist will physically show them how to make certain sounds.
 Our therapists may combine articulation therapy with a play activity or use a mirror to help your child better understand the correct movement.

 - Feeding and swallowing therapy: Our Speech-Language Pathologists use tongue, lip and jaw exercises to strengthen mouth muscles to improve swallowing.
 During the session, your child may also work with food with different textures and temperatures to increase oral awareness.